haskell-servant/haskell-servant.github.io/tutorial/api-type.md

 header, and do the deserialization yourself.
 We do it for you.
 And return `Bad Request` or `Unsupported Content Type` as appropriate.

-Here's the data type declaration for it.
+Here's the data type declaration for it:

 ``` haskell
 data ReqBody (contentTypes :: [*]) a